Baculoviridae: Applications

 Baculovirus expression in insect cells represents a robust method for producing recombinant glycoproteins or membrane proteins.
+In the early 1990s, a system was developed by Monsanto that allows for easy and fast generation of recombinant baculoviruses.
+Baculovirus-produced proteins have been in use since 2007 as vaccines against human papillomavirus infection, successfully protecting against cervical cancer.
 Baculovirus-produced proteins are currently under study as therapeutic cancer vaccines with several immunologic advantages over proteins derived from mammalian sources.

-Lymantria dispar (commonly known as the gypsy moth), a serious pest of forest trees, has been successfully contained by releasing gypsy moth baculovirus (NPV) preparations.
+Lymantria dispar (commonly known as the spongy moth), a serious pest of forest trees, has been successfully contained by releasing spongy moth baculovirus (NPV) preparations.
 Certain species of sawfly (Neodiprion sertifer, N. lecontei, N. pratti pratti, etc.), have also been successfully controlled by NPV treatments specific to them.

 Members of the genus Heliothis—cosmopolitan insects that attack at least 30 food- and fibre-yielding crop plants—have been controlled by the application of Baculovirus heliothis.
 In 1975, the United States Environmental Protection Agency registered the B. heliothis preparations.

 NPV preparations have also been used commercially against pests such as Trichoplusia (under the biotrol-VTN brand name) and the cotton leafworm (under the biotrol-VSE brand name).

 Biosafety

 Baculoviruses are incapable of replicating within the cells of mammals and plants.
 They have a restricted range of hosts they can infect that is typically restricted to a limited number of closely related insect species.
 Because baculoviruses are not harmful to humans, they are considered a safe option for use in research applications.
 They are also used as biological agents as in the case of the Indian mealmoth, a grain-feeding pest.
+However, in the scope of biosafety, it must be considered that baculoviruses are harmful, if not lethal to insect populations, as described above.
+Therefore, their usage should preferably occur in controlled settings limiting the dissemination into the environment.